Four rules to prevent disaster.

 I don’t care where you keep your data — on your computer, in the cloud, or somewhere else — if you have only one copy,1 then by definition, your data is not backed up.

 So when you say, “Most of my data files are now on OneDrive; do those need to be backed up?” the answer is a resounding YES.
 OneDrive is only one place.
-Just because the files are stored in the cloud doesn’t mean you won’t lose them; you may just lose them for different reasons.
+Just because the files are stored in the cloud doesn’t mean you won’t lose them; just that you may lose them for different reasons.

-Yes, the service provider is most likely backing up its servers, but that does you no good if you accidentally delete a file — or worse, your online account gets hacked and the hacker deletes everything.
+Yes, the service provider is most likely backing up its servers, but that does you no good if you accidentally delete a file, or worse, your online account gets hacked and the hacker deletes everything.